Enabling African land users to access opportunities in nature and carbon finance to support more sustainable land use

 Payments for Ecosystem Services (such as carbon sequestration and biodiversity enhancement credits exchanged on global markets) have significant potential to fund sustainable land management in ways that can benefit people and environments.
-However, many land management and community groups across Africa who could potentially benefit from these payments struggle to access these revenue streams because of significant barriers to access, including data availability, costs of monitoring, complex reporting and auditing processes, and poor governance.
-OPALS enables research and knowledge exchange activities between academia and our conservation partners to strengthen understanding of the potential role of payments for ecosystem services science and frameworks, and we continue to engage with other conservation entities to identify opportunities where we can make appropriate and constructive contributions.
+However, many land management and community organisations across Africa, who could potentially benefit from these payments, struggle to access these revenue streams.
+Barriers to access include data availability, costs of monitoring, complex reporting and auditing processes, governance, and asymmetric power dynamics leading to exploitative practices.
+OPALS enables research and knowledge exchange activities between academia and our partners to strengthen understanding of the potential role of payments for ecosystem services science and frameworks, and we continue to engage with entities to identify opportunities where we can make appropriate and constructive contributions.

 Example Activities